aljadepalaran/aljadepalaran/README.md

 - 🔭 I’m currently working for <a href="https://www.theaccessgroup.com/en-gb/" target="blank">The Access Group</a>

-- 💻 Personal Project = Restaurant Management Website
+- 💻 Personal Project = Social Media Website

 - 🤝 I’m happy to help where I can, just ask.